 Mando is assign to escort a female frog and her eggs in a jar back to her planet in exchange for information for others like him.

 I have to admit, Frog Lady is adorable.
-I’d would like to see a show or movie about her.
+I’d like to see a show or movie about her.
+Will somebody please give her something?
+She’s better than Rey & Rose Tico.

 A chase scene escalates.